Lebanon Valley College: Mid-century and modern day (1948–present)

 World War II nearly proved to be the end of Lebanon Valley College.
-In the Fall of 1942, LVC's first wartime registration showed only 357 students enrolled.
+In the fall of 1942, LVC's first wartime registration showed only 357 students enrolled.
 As the second semester began in 1943, there were only 282 students: 145 women and 137 men, the first time that women outnumbered men.
 1943 Fall enrollment dropped again to only 199 students, 62 of which were on limited deferment, waiting to be called to active duty.
-This prompted one of the first capital campaigns to help the ailing College.
+This prompted one of the first capital campaigns to help the ailing college.
 The campaign to raise $550,000 received 91% support from current students.
 The money was to go toward an endowment and a real gymnasium, which bore the name of the president who initiated the campaign—Clyde A. Lynch Memorial Hall.
 Right before the war ended, LVC enrollment hit bottom at 192 students.
 In 1946, however, enrollment ballooned to 683 students, more than 300 of which were ex-servicemen.

 Enrollment steadily grew and by 1948, thanks to the G.I.
 Bill, it had reached 817 full-time students, far beyond the college's capacity.
-Eventually additional facilities and residences were added to the college.
+Eventually, additional facilities and residences were added to the college.
 Clyde A. Lynch Memorial Hall—which included the school's first proper gymnasium—was opened in 1953.
 In 1957, Science Hall (now the Derickson A apartments) was created out of the old Kreider Factory building on White Oak St., and Gossard Library also opened that year.
 In 1966, Frederic K. Miller Chapel was completed.
 The 1950s also saw the college expand north of Sheridan Avenue, with the Dining Hall (now Lehr and Phillips Dining Hall) built in 1958.
 Other current traditional residence halls were built between the 1950s and 1970s as well—Mary Green (1956) and Vickroy (1960) in the 1950s-60s, Hammond and Keister Hall in 1965, and Funkhouser and Silver in the 1970s.
 Marquette and Dellinger were added in 1999 and 2002, respectively, and Stanson was added in 2009.

 Enrollment also grew, although it had stagnated by the 1980s.
 A turnaround began under the presidency of Arthur L. Peterson, whose tenure in office was cut short due to health issues.
 Soon thereafter, a highly energetic president, John Synodinos, ushered in a period of growth and change with the bold introduction of merit scholarships and the renovation and beautification of a substantial portion of the campus that included the addition of the Edward H. Arnold Sports Center and the Suzanne H. Arnold Art Gallery and Zimmerman Recital hall.
-With the assistance of Dr. William J. McGill, senior vice president and the dean of the faculty, academic excellence continued to be emphasized, linkages were established with other institutions and schools, an international initiative undertaken, and collaborative learning experiences developed.
+With the assistance of William J. McGill, senior vice president and the dean of the faculty, academic excellence continued to be emphasized, linkages were established with other institutions and schools, an international initiative undertaken, and collaborative learning experiences developed.
 A new technologically advanced library, the Vernon and Doris Bishop Library, opened in January 1996.